aecollier/portfolio/README.md

 ## Python code - quote generator
 I've got a more complex and robust web scraper in production from my work with Old Town Shops which I would be thrilled to tell you more about -- here's a little scraping exercise to show you what I've been working on in the meantime.
 This program either generates a random quote from goodreads based on a random positive word, or else takes user input of a recent read and uses a word from the book's description to generate a quote related to it.
 In the future I plan to continue developing this by adding custom Selenium error handling, as Selenium in this context is very reliant on pages loading properly and consistently.
 I would also like to add unit tests - first up would be ensuring consistency of output based on the same user input, as well as adding functionality to check the validity of user input.
-The files are in[goodreads folder in my repo](https://github.com/aecollier/portfolio/tree/main/goodreads).
-Install dependencies and then run the web scraper with:
+The files are in the [goodreads folder in my repo](https://github.com/aecollier/portfolio/tree/main/goodreads).
+Once downloaded, install dependencies and then run the web scraper with:
 ```
 pip install -r requirements.txt
 python3 goodreads.py